Summer quarter policy

 Going TGR in summer quarter

 Ocassionally a student working as a 90 percent RA during the summer also plans to go to Terminal Graduate Registration (TGR) status during that summer quarter.
-Note that it can save your research supervisor some money if you delay going TGR until autumn quarter.
+Note that it can save your research supervisor some money if you go TGR in summer quarter.
 The tuition grant from a 90 percent appointment will cover either the TGR course or 3 units of regular coursework.
-The 3-unit rate is a few hundred dollars less than the TGR rate, so it is best to enroll in 3 units during the summer, and then apply for TGR status in autumn.
+The 3-unit rate is a few hundred dollars less at the TGR rate. https://studentaffairs.stanford.edu/registrar/students/summer-tuition_14-15